 You bring the crew, The King Bee brings everything else!

-Once you’ve set a date you and your crew will rendezvous with the King Bee, typically around 6-8am at a predetermined recreational area along the Salt River (This will be the "end" of the river).
+Once you’ve set a date you and your crew will rendezvous with the King Bee Adventure Club, typically around 6-8am at a predetermined recreational area along the Salt River (This will be the "end" of the river).
 Then a few words on what to expect, a joke about a horse and then the Helpful Hive will rideshare our group to our launching point.

 Everything you need is waiting for you.
-A comfortable, open sit-on-top kayak, your life vest, snacks and water are all provided.
+Friendly fellow adventurers.
+A comfortable, open sit-on-top kayak, safety gear, Even snacks and water are available by request.
 Jump aboard and blaze a trail!
 Or just hang back and enjoy a lazy day float!
-The King Bee will be along for the trip as a backup of information and assistance but this is your adventure, so feel free to take it at your own pace.
+The King Bee regulars will be along for the trip as a backup of information and assistance but this is your adventure, so feel free to take it at your own pace.

-Your adventure can last anywhere from 2.5-6.5 hours with three basic routes available.
-Beginners find the 2.5 hour trip just right but if you'd prefer a longer trip just let the King Bee know ahead of time and we can arrange a trip to your preference.
+Your adventure can last anywhere from 2-6.5 hours with three basic routes available.
+Beginners find the 2 hour trip just right but if you'd prefer a longer trip just let the King Bee Adventure Club know ahead of time and we can arrange a trip to your preference.

 You'll want a big hat to beat the sun.
 Waterproof sunscreen is a must.
 Cheap sunglasses too... the Salt River has swallowed many fine pairs of Ray Bans and you can often see mangled frames along the river bottom, so maybe leave those vintage wayfarers at home.